astorDev/nist/errors/101/index.md

 }
 ```

-Although the model is nice for now we always return the same type regardless of the error that is actually happening.
+The model is quite fine, but now we always return the same type regardless of the error that is actually happening.
 Let's make something more sophisticated!

 ## Different Errors for Different Exceptions